Blatná: Castle park

 The castle park spreads next to the castle on an area of 42 ha.
 The park was created as an English landscape garden at the beginning of the 19th century by František Hildprandt.
 Its part close to the castle surrounds a large meadow with very old solitary oak trees.
-Beyond the meadow are preserved old woods with alleys, swamps, streams with footbridges over them, artificial caves, remnants after placer mining and an Empire style summer house.
+Beyond the meadow are preserved old woods with alleys, swamps, streams with footbridges over them, artificial caves, remnants after placer mining and an Empire summer house.
 Its part is also a deer park.
 A herd of tame fallow deer freely roams the park.

 Church of the Assumption of the Virgin Mary

 The Church of the Assumption of the Virgin Mary lies next to the castle, at the end of the main square.
 It was founded in the 1290s as a two-aisled building with a long presbytery, and small adytum on the north side.
 It gained its present looks in 1515 when the reconstruction was finished.

 The bell tower is located next to the church.
 It was first built in 1722–1723 and was 46 m high.
 It was destroyed with most of the town in the big fire of 1834, but was built again in 1835–1836, this time at 52 m of height.